Gaylord Ho Sculpture:

 Mark Hopkins bronze sculptures are in every way a reflection of their creator.
 Mark Hopkins subjects are as numerous and varied as his interests, wildlife, history, children, fantasy, sports, music, etc. With a style so flowing and alive it has been called "bronze in motion," Mark Hopkins work is as passionate and expressive as the man himself.
 Mark Hopkins is one of the premier bronze sculptors in the U.S. today, Mark Hopkins himself a technical expert in the technique "Lost wax" bronze casting.
 In 1988, he established Mark Hopkins Sculpture, Inc., a bronze foundry nestled in the foothills of the northwest Georgia Mountains, the work created there displayed in homes and public settings around the world.

 Remember there is NO SALES TAX when you purchase outside of Colorado.
 We also offer deals on domestic and international shipping through UPS/FedEx.
 Don't for ... (more)

 Thad Markham Sculpture:

 Artist Thad Markham is a California native, born and raised in the mountains of Southern California.
-His youth was spent skiing competitively every winter and racing around Big Bear Lake on jet skis and waterskis all summer.
+His youth was spent skiing competitively every winter and racing around Big Bear Lake on jet skis and water skis all summer.
 Santa Barbara was the next stop, as Thad pursued an engineering degree at UCSB.
-He worked in his field for a mercifully brief time before striking out for more exciting pastures as an entrepeneur.
+He worked in his field for a mercifully brief time before striking out for more exciting pastures as an entrepreneur.
 Thad moved to Cambria, California in 1992.